pangers/Intelligence-iOS-Framework/README.md

 # Getting Started #

-## Adding IntelligenceSDK ##
+## I. Adding IntelligenceSDK ##

 In this section, we detail how to Integrate IntelligenceSDK for both Objective-C and Swift based projects.

 We can import the SDK through Cocoapods, Carthage or Import Manually to your application

-#### Through Cocoapods ####
+### A) Through Cocoapods ###

 Intelligence is available via CocoaPods.
 [Cocoapods](https://git-apac.internal.tigerspike.com/phoenix/Phoenix-Intelligence-iOS-SDK/blob/Documentation/Examples/CocoaPods/Swift/Intelligence/ReadMe.md).
 If you're new to CocoaPods, You can install it with the following command:

 ```

-$ gem install cocoapods
+    $ sudo gem install cocoapods

 ```

 For more info refer [Getting Started Guide](https://guides.cocoapods.org/using/using-cocoapods.html).

-To integrate IntelligenceSDK into your Xcode project, navigate to the directory that contains your project and create a new Podfile with pod init or open an existing one, then add pod 'IntelligenceSDK' to the main loop.
+To integrate IntelligenceSDK into your Xcode project, navigate to the directory that contains your project and create a new Podfile with "pod init" or open an existing one, then add pod 'IntelligenceSDK' to the main loop.
 If you are using the Swift SDK, make sure to add the line use_frameworks!.

 ```
     $  pod init

 ```